Simula-Consulting/decipher/viz-tool/docs/development.md

 docker compose up
 ```

+??? note "Image architecture"

+    Docker compose will build `viz-tool` for the `linux/amd64` platform, to be compatible with TSD.
+    However, if you only plan to run on your local machine, and your platform differs (for example M1 or M2 Mac), feel free to remove the `platform` argument in `docker-compose.yml`.

 ### Apptainer (formerly Singularity) Support

 To run our application on [TSD](https://www.uio.no/tjenester/it/forskning/sensitiv/), we use [Apptainer](https://apptainer.org/), formerly known as Singularity.